ttoscanoqui/parameterizable_letters/README.md

 # parameterizable_letters
-# Programming Kawasaki Robots in As Languages
+# Programming Kawasaki Robots in As Language
 ## The ellipse code
     This code contains the necessary movements to draw an ellipse using parameterizable movements.